LiAiUSC/LiAiUSC.github.io/_pages/about.md

 Recent News
 ------
+* Jan, 2025.
+I was appointed as an associate editor for the *Journal of Nondestructive Evaluation*
 * Oct, 2024.
 I was appointed as an editorial board member for the *ASTM Journal of Testing and Evaluation*
 * Oct, 2024.
 I received the IOP Publishing Top Cited Paper Award North America.
 * Dec, 2023.
 I was appointed as an early career editorial board member for the *Structural Durability & Health Monitoring*